quentoched/demarque/README.md

 This is just a little test to check wether or not an ISBN number is valid.

-To launch this project, you must have installed ruby 2.6.2.
+To launch this project, you must have installed RVM, and ruby 2.6.2.

 Before you can start the project :
 - clone it from this git repo